FlorianBauer/sila-orchestrator/doc/CliGuide.md

 #!/bin/bash

 # The path to the sila-orchestrator executable.
-SILA_ORCHESTRATOR=/path/to/sila-orchestrator/orchestrator-client/target/sila-orchestrator.jar
+SILA_ORCHESTRATOR=/path/to/sila-orchestrator.jar
 # The path to the *.silo-file we want to execute.
-SILO_FILE=/path/to/myFile.silo
+SILO_FILE=/path/to/myQueueFile.silo

 # Run the sila-orchestrator in CLI mode.
-# Prints the help text, connects to a server, checks a *silo-file, executes a *silo-file.
+# Prints the help text, connects to a server, checks a *.silo-file, executes a *.silo-file.
 java -jar $SILA_ORCHESTRATOR -h -a 127.0.0.1:50052 -c $SILO_FILE -x $SILO_FILE

 # Retrieve the exit value.